 On-SOMA is the online version of our tool to automatically place genomic sequences on an optical restriction map.
 The techniques used in the tool were specifically designed with the characteristics of short-read sequencing in mind and have been shown to be robust to sequencing errors, misassemblies and fragmented assemblies.

 What is an Optical Map?
-Optical maps are restriction maps generated by a technique called Optical Mapping (developed in the Schwarz lab) where in addition to the sizes of the restriction fragments (pieces of DNA that result upon digestion by a restriction enzyme) their order is also known.
-For more details about this technology see OpGen Inc. (a commercial provider of optical maps).
+Optical maps are restriction maps generated by a process called Optical Mapping (developed in the Schwartz lab) that allows the order of restriction fragments (pieces of DNA that result upon digestion by a restriction enzyme) to be determined, in addition to their sizes.
+This simple description belies the complex combination of genomic technologies, computational algorithms, and software that make the mapping process possible.
+For more details check out the papers published by the Schwartz lab.

 For more information on this subject and a description of the algorithms employed by On-SOMA see: